avraham/hass_radarr_sonarr_search_by_voice/README.md

 # A) How to setup
 - Set your own values in the configuration file `ha_radarr_sonarr.conf` without quotes.
 If you are not using Radarr just leave that part blank.
-The same goes for Sonarr.
+The same goes for Sonarr. it should work even if radarr and sonarr are on a different host.

 HomeAssistant
 - **server_url**.
 Home assistant URL eg. http://localhost:8123 with port